WangXFng/CaDRec/README.md

 ### Datasets
 	Three files are required: train.txt (for training), tune.txt (for tuning), and test.txt (for testing).
-	Each line denotes an interaction including a user interacted with an times at times.
+	Each line denotes an interaction including a user interacted with at times.
 	The format is [#USER_ID]\t[#ITEM_ID]\t[#TIMES]\n, which is the same for all files.
 	For example,
 	0	0	1